 Method Definition Domain(s) of learning Individual counselling Individuals are given advice during visits to clinics or at home.
 It focuses on individual needs Knowledge Brainstorming Method in which a list of ideas, thoughts, or alternative solutions that focus on a specific topic of problem is generated.
 Brain storming stimulates thought and creativity and is often used along with group discussion.
 Knowledge Mass media Dissemination of information to a large group of people.
 It utilizes communication techniques such as TV broadcasts, internet, newspapers, radio, magazines and exhibitions.
 It is used during contingency periods when information needs to reach the people fast.
 Knowledge Case study Method using realistic scenario that focus on a specific issue, topic, or problem.
 Students typically read, study, and react orally or in writing to the case study individually or in small groups.
 Primarily knowl- edge and attitude Clinical simula- tion A presentation of a real or hypothetical patient management situation (a representation of a simulated patient management situation; it may involve models or simulated patients).
-Knowledge, skill (especially cog- nitive skills) and attitude

-T

-Demonstration Method in which the teacher presents the Skill

-steps necessary for the implementation of a

-procedure or a clinical task or activity.

-Discussion Interactive process in which learners Knowledge and attitude

-share their ideas, thoughts, questions, and

-answers in a group setting with a facilitator.

-Facilitated Opportunity for learners to practice or Knowledge, skill

-practice apply (with models simulated patients, and attitude

-or real patients) the content presented in

-theoretical sessions.
-The teacher explains

-procedures or routines, demonstrates tasks,

-models the correct performance of the skill,

-and observes and interacts with learners

-while providing ongoing feedback.

-Interactive pre- Verbal presentation of information by the Primarily knowlsentation teacher, in which presentation of content is supplemented with a variety of questions, edge

-interactions, visual aids, and instructional

-materials.
-Also known as a lecture or illus-

-trated lecture.

-Role play Learning activity in which learners play out Knowledge, some

-roles in a simulated situation that relates to skills, particularly

-one or more learning objectives. communication

-0 skills, and attitude.

-Study trip Learning situation outside the regular class- Primarily knowl-

-room, in which learners travel to another location in a facility or outside the facility. edge

-location in a lacility of outside the lacility.
+Knowledge, skill (especially cog- nitive skills) and attitude Demonstration Method in which the teacher presents the steps necessary for the implementation of a procedure or a clinical task or activity.
+Skill Discussion Interactive process in which learners share their ideas, thoughts, questions, and answers in a group setting with a facilitator.
+Knowledge and attitude

+Facilitated practice Opportunity for learners to practice or apply (with models simulated patients, or real patients) the content presented in theoretical sessions.
+The teacher explains procedures or routines, demonstrates tasks, models the correct performance of the skill, and observes and interacts with learners while providing ongoing feedback.
+Knowledge, skill and attitude Interactive presentation Verbal presentation of information by the teacher, in which presentation of content is supplemented with a variety of questions, interactions, visual aids, and instructional materials.
+Also known as a lecture or illustrated lecture.
+Primarily knowl- edge Role play Learning activity in which learners play out roles in a simulated situation that relates to one or more learning objectives.
+Knowledge, some skills, particularly communication skills, and attitude.
+Study trip Learning situation outside the regular class- room, in which learners travel to another location in a facility or outside the facility.
+Primarily knowl- edge